 The Bowman Pull has a unique design that actually supports a variety of center-to-centers—for instance, the 4.5-inch width is compatible with both 3- and 4-inch centers, making it a versatile choice for any drawer.
 The hardware comes in three sizes and five popular metallic finishes, and it has a solid brass construction that will serve you well for years to come.

 You can make your kitchen or bathroom feel incredibly luxe with the Liberty Acrylic Bar Drawer Pull from Home Depot.
-As the name suggests, this handle features a sleek acrylic bar supported by metallic posts, and gives you the choice between several metal finishes to match your décor.
+As the name suggests, this handle features a sleek acrylic bar supported by metallic posts and gives you a choice between several metal finishes to match your décor.

-What’s great is that this pull come in several sizes, with center-to-center measurements ranging from 3 to 12 inches.
-So go ahead and outfit all your drawers with new hardware—this one is easy to install and top-rated among buyers, and instantly makes any space feel more elegant.
+What’s great is that this pull comes in several sizes, with center-to-center measurements ranging from 3 to 12 inches.
+So go ahead and outfit all your drawers with new hardware—this one is easy to install and top-rated among buyers and instantly makes any space feel more elegant.

 The unexpected asymmetry of the Alberta Pull is what makes it so fun.
 This handle is sleek with a matte black finish, but one side of the pull is thicker than the other, offering a subtle touch of modern flair.

 This pull is crafted in the U.S. from 95 percent recycled brass, and it sticks out one inch from the surface where it's mounted.
 The whole pull is 6.5-inches long, but the center-to-center distance (aka, the distance between the mounting holes) is 6 inches.
 Oh, and if black isn’t your finish of choice, the brand also offers this style in copper, nickel, brass, and more.

 Wayfair Basics Center Bar Pull Multipack (Set of 10)